Functional Fitness Solutions

 What is Myofascial Release?

 Myofascial release (myo = muscle and fascial = fascia) refers to manipulating the fascia to “release” the muscle.
-Remember, the muscle fibers are being pulled by the sticky and interwoven fascia, causing them to adhere.
+Remember, the surrounding tissue plays a role in how those areas feel and move.

 Let’s say you feel an adhesion on the side of your neck.
 Trigger point release can help.
-By pressing on the adhesion and adding movement, we can reduce its size and “stickiness” with increased blood flow:
+By pressing on the adhesion and adding movement, we can help it feel less sensitive and easier to move through with increased blood flow:

 • Press on the adhesion and move your neck to the opposite side